viamrobotics/docs/docs/services/slam.md

 ## Introduction

+[Simultaneous Localization And Mapping (SLAM)](../../services/slam/) allows your robot to create a map of its surroundings and find its location within that map.
-SLAM, which stands for simultaneous localization and mapping, is an important area of ongoing research in robotics, particularly for mobile applications such as drones, boats, and rovers.
+SLAM is an important area of ongoing research in robotics, particularly for mobile applications such as drones, boats, and rovers.
 Viam offers users an easy-to-use, intuitive method for interfacing with various cutting-edge SLAM algorithms.

 ## The Viam SLAM Service